What is Schedule SE?

 Part II: "Optional methods to figure net earnings"

 You can use this section to elect what the IRS calls one of the “optional methods,” which might give you credit toward your social security coverage even if your income from self-employment was very small (less than $6,367) or a loss.
-But be careful, this could also increase your self-employment tax.
+Also, it may increase certain tax credits like the earned income credit or child and dependent care credit.
 Before electing one of the optional methods, make sure to talk to a tax professional.

 How Bench can help